derrynj/privategooglecalendars/readme.txt

 4. See the Help tab in the settings screen for information about setting up the OAuth2 access and using the shortcode and/or widget.

 == Frequently Asked Questions ==

-= Where can I find more information? =

-See the [website](https://blog.michielvaneerd.nl/private-google-calendars/) for more information.

 = How can I override the calendar look? =